Giampiga/Giampiga/README.md

 Currently tinkering with [Truco venezolano](https://truco-ve.vercel.app/) 🃏 Still a work in progress.
 My recent prototypes are AI-assisted; the portfolio has the details.

-`// giampiga` 🐾 usually accompanied by two Pomskies
+`// giampiga` 🐾 usually accompanied by my two Pomskies